 READ PDF/14 pages

-An old silo in East Montpelier, Vermont, had leaned precipitously for decades.
+Our old unused silo in East Montpelier, Vermont, had leaned precipitously for decades.
 Then, something spectacularly strange happened.

 READ

-Here’s a rubble of thoughts (and pics) in praise of Vermont’s iconic old fieldstone walls and a few modern master stonemasons I’ve had the pleasure of talking to: Thea Alvin, Dan Snow and Jacob Miller.
+Here’s a rubble of thoughts (and pics) in praise of Vermont’s iconic old fieldstone walls, stonemason Thea Alvin, and other Vermont “wallers.”
 I showed up at Thea’s place to chat a few days before Oprah Winfrey’s film crew came to do an inspirational piece about her work.
-You can watch that episode, too.
-And you can read what happened when I attempted to learn to build a stone arch from raw fieldstone.
+(There’s a link to that episode, too.)
+Plus, what happened when I attempted to learn the art of building a fieldstone arch.

 READ